Theodosio De Stefani Perez

-Theodosio De Stefani Perez (6 February 1853 in Santa Ninfa, Trapani – 25 February 1935 in Giacalone, Palermo) was an Italian naturalist and entomologist who specialised in Hymenoptera and Diptera.
+Theodosio De Stefani Perez (1853 – 1935) was an Italian naturalist and entomologist who specialised in Hymenoptera and Diptera.

 The Via Teodosio De Stefani Perez in Palermo honours him.
 His collection of Coleoptera is held by the Zoology Museum of the University of Palermo.

 Biography

-Theodosio De Stefani Perez was born in the family castle in Santa Ninfa (Trapani) in southwestern Sicily.
+Theodosio De Stefani Perez was born in the family castle in Santa Ninfa (Trapani) in southwestern Sicily, then in the Kingdom of the Two Sicilies on 6 February 1853.